kathsherratt/r-for-research/README.md

 - Using R with large or confidential data sets
   - This guide covers many useful practices, including the highly recommended `data.table` package
     - <https://marketsplash.com/tutorials/r/how-to-handle-large-datasets-in-r>
+  - `Arrow` is a great option for storing very large datasets efficiently, and can be read into R (almost) as easily as a .csv file: <https://r4ds.hadley.nz/arrow.html>
   - When using Github with large or confidential data sets, one strategy might be to use the `.gitignore` file to preve Github from tracking or uploading a given data file.
 More info on the `.gitignore` file
     - <https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files>
 - Writing reports with Rmarkdown